Wild Cat Species

 — Niokolo Koba National Park

-Panthera was introduced to the area’s conservation potential in 2011 when the management authority the Direction of National Parks (DPN) invited us to conduct the park’s first-ever lion survey.
-Only 10-15 individuals remained in the park at the time, though it could likely harbor 200-250 individuals.
-We immediately understood that protection efforts in the park would not only benefit lions but a whole suite of threatened species, contributing to the realization of our main vision of restoring lions and other wildlife to the landscape’s natural carrying capacity.
+Panthera was first introduced to the area’s conservation potential in 2011 when the management authority the Direction of National Parks (DPN) invited us to conduct the park’s first-ever lion survey.
+Only 10-15 individuals remained in the park at the time.
+Today, there are more than twice as many lions in the Park.
+We immediately understood that protection efforts in the park would not only benefit lions but a whole suite of threatened species.
+This work is helping Panthera realize its vision of restoring lions and other wildlife to this precious landscape.

-We have built a strong working relationship with the government of Senegal, formalized through a long-term agreement with the DPN to strengthen park management and security.
-We provide direct support to ranger teams for effective large-scale patrols, the rebuilding and expansion of the park’s infrastructure and intensive ecological monitoring, including the intensive monitoring of lions using GPS-satellite collars.
+Over the past decade, we've built a strong working relationship with the government of Senegal, formalized through a long-term agreement with the DPN to strengthen park management and security.
+We provide direct support to ranger teams for effective large-scale patrols, the rebuilding and expansion of the park’s infrastructure and intensive ecological monitoring, including monitoring of lions using GPS-satellite collars.
 Program activities started in 2017 and in just a few years, our support model has resulted in the doubling of lion numbers, positive population trends for large prey, and the first elephant records in a decade.
-We have also rehabilitated more than 250 km of roads and we have created more than 40 km of new ones, as well as a new ranger post and operations base equipped with a hangar, airstrip and surveillance plane.
+We have also rehabilitated more than 250 km of roads and created more than 40 km of new ones, as well as a new ranger post and operations base equipped with a hangar, airstrip and surveillance plane.